RanjanDnath/CAR-PRICE-PREDICTION/README.md

 # How to use?
 Clone the repository
 Install the required packages in "requirements.txt" file.
-Some library package are: numpy,pandas,matplotlib,seaborn,scikit-learn Run the "application.py" file And you are good to go.
+Some library package are: numpy, pandas, matplotlib, seaborn, scikit-learn ML : piping
+Run the "application.py" file And you are good to go.

 # What this project does?